-During our recent trip to Tasmania we put a set of Shin hos e 804 and 805 adventure tire on and F 800 GS we did about two and half thousand K on here and we covered pretty much every type of terrain you could imagine.
-We really kind of pushed it to test as much as we could really so we rode everything from nice big wide highway straight miles to big dirt roads single track and everything down to riding on the beach.
-Shinko honestly were quite a new brand for me we don’t really have them in Europe so it was kind of something that was a little bit of a surprise.
-When I first saw the tire it looked really good Shinko kind of listed as a 60% off Road buys 40 percent Road biased tire and that puts it up against some of the biggest adventure tires in the market when we’re looking at comparing this to rival tires we’re talking about ties like Michelin’s Anakee, wild Continentals tee kcat might as a 10 and plenty of other tires like that.
-Tires that are generally pretty premium products they’re really well designed and they generally do a really good job of.
+During our recent trip to Tasmania we put a set of Shinko’s 804 and 805 Adventure tire on and F 800 GS we did about two and half thousand kilometers covering pretty much every type of terrain you could imagine.
+When we first saw the tire it looked really good.
+Shinko kind of listed as a 60% off road and 40 percent road biased tire and that puts it up against some of the biggest adventure tires in the market.
+When we’re looking at comparing this to rival tires we’re talking about tires like Michelin’s Anakee Wild, Continentals TKC 80, and plenty of other tires like that.

-It has that same kind of big flat block with a solid pattern across the middle style and quite small gaps in between the block pattern that makes it a little bit more visually Road bias than say a TK C or an anarchy wild.
-Typically you then expect that type of pattern to work quite well on the road.
-The Pirelli scorpions are really nice tire on the road.
-It feels real soft but it doesn’t have a lot of movement and you would expect that big block pattern with not much gap in between the blocks that have a lot of rigidity and it really does. the Shinko on the road is one of my favourite off-road bias tires I’ve ever ridden on especially on the F 800 yes now the F 800 s is not renowned for being a particularly graceful road bike when it’s on adventure tires but with the Shinko goes on.
-It was really good.
-It was much better than it has been on other adventure tires.
-I think the reason for that is because the tire doesn’t walk, it doesn’t move it’s very stable and it’s got a really nice profile.
-The compound feels quite soft to ride as well so you have a really nice feeling of the road and the bike feels like it pushes into the tarmac rather than being too dead.
-And because it’s not walking about the bikes really settled it means that you can ride to quite a good speed without who much effort.
-A lot of that comes down to the profile of the tire as well compared to a lot of other adventure tires the Shinko has quite a road tire style profile so it’s very progressive.
-And when you ride it, it totally translates into the handling of the bike.
+It has that same kind of big flat block with a solid pattern across the middle style and quite small gaps in between the block pattern that makes it a little bit more visually road bias than say a TKC or an Anakee Wild.
+It feels real soft but it doesn’t have a lot of movement and you would expect that big block pattern with not much gap in between the blocks that have a lot of rigidity and it really does.
+The tire doesn’t walk, it doesn’t move, it’s very stable and it’s got a really nice profile.
+The compound feels quite soft to ride as well so you have a really nice feeling of the road.